 - We now recommend disabling Cortana (if you don’t use it, of course), uninstalling OneDrive (same here), and disabling the telemetry and tasks.
 The last one turns off data collection, location tracking, and more such services that use a lot of your memory.

 This little tool will not just debloat Windows 11 but can do a lot more.
-Though, if you are unsure about the outcome, it’s better not to play with other settings.
+If you are unsure about the outcome, it’s better not to play with other settings.

 10. Add more memory to your PC to speed it up

 Increasing the RAM or SSD memory can speed up your devices for good.
-An SSD will load everything faster, and RAM can keep more stuff running at once.
+An SSD will load everything faster, and RAM can keep more stuff running simultaneously.
 If you were wondering how to make Windows 11 faster for gaming, this should do it.

 Make sure that when you insert the RAM module, the knobs from the socket fit into the RAM module’s hinges.
 They have to click into place.

 Nevertheless, if your computer only starts acting weird once you open tons of tabs, you’ll surely have to try a RAM boost.
-There are also times when the computer is not using all the available RAM, so you should take this option into consideration too.
+There are also times when the computer is not using all the available RAM, so you should consider this option too.

 11. Turn off the notifications to make Windows 11 faster

 - Click the Start button, then select Settings from the list.